unloquer/esp32-bluetooth/README.md

-testing the ttgo t-journal camera module for the esp32
+BLE services playground with the esp32